The Ultimate Guide for Online Privacy

 What Can You Do To Improve Your Privacy?

 Many of the most widely used search engines store information about you.
-This is especially true for Google.
+This is especially true for Google (luckily, there are many great alternatives that are safer to use).
 The information that is stored includes your IP address, the time and date you use the website, the search terms, and your computer’s Cookie ID.

 Along with giving this data to the website and advertising owners, search engines have to hand over the collected information to courts and governments.
 This is only done if the information is requested, but these requests are becoming more often.

 However, some search engines do not collect data on their users.
 One of the most popular is DuckDuckGo.
 Along with not collecting your data, this non-tracking search engine avoids the does not promote search results based on your previous search query.

 If you use a browser that retains your search history (Chrome, Firefox, and Internet Explorer all do), it's a good idea to clear your browsing history.
 This is not going to stop anyone from spying or gathering information about you, but it limits your web browsers ability to profile you.
 Regardless of whether you plan to switch to a non-tracking search engine or stay with Google, you should clear your search history from time to time.

 6. Secure Your Online Purchases